Interstate 40 in North Carolina: Predecessor highways

-The first major overland transportation corridors in North Carolina were the Indian trading paths.
+The first major overland transportation corridors in North Carolina were the Native American trading paths.
 One of these routes, the Rutherford's Trace, followed the path of modern I-40.
 In 1921, the North Carolina Highway System was established, with NC 10, nicknamed the "Central Highway", designated on the route between Asheville and Greensboro.
-By the time US 70 was established in 1926 and placed on concurrency on all of NC 10, nearly all of the route was either paved or oil-treated.
+By the time US 70 was established in 1926 and placed on a concurrency with all of NC 10, nearly all of the route was either paved or oil-treated.
 After World War II, the federal government began planning on a new Interregional Highway system, as mandated by the Federal-Aid Highway Act of 1944, and released a proposed National System of Interstate Highways in 1947, which included a route that followed loosely to US 70 from the Tennessee state line to Greensboro, though a different route was eventually chosen west of Asheville.
 After years of planning and the passing of the Federal-Aid Highway Act of 1956, which established the route between Tennessee and Greensboro, the American Association of State Highway and Transportation Officials (AASHTO) approved the I-40 designation in 1957.